vigneshavm/Interview-questions/Dockeer-Microservices .md

 **1. SAGA Pattern (Choreography / Orchestration)**

 * Each service executes a **local transaction**.
-* If one step fails, compensating actions roll back previous steps.
+* If one step fails, compensating actions roll back previous steps - *Tools:  RabbitMQ*
 * Example: *Order → Payment → Inventory → Notification*.
 If payment fails, the order is canceled and inventory restored.
-* Tools: Kafka (choreography), custom orchestrator or queue (Bull, RabbitMQ).

 **2. Event-Driven Architecture with Durable Queues**